 The operator of the grocery store at what was now 9 Paisley Street would be replaced by C. T. Hicks.
 Unlike previous owners, who lived in the building adjacent to the store, Hicks is noted as living in the same building as his business, marking the first time that an occupant's home and business shared an address.
 This was possible due to the wooden extension added to the back of the original brick building circa 1907.
 By 1915, the Nichols Brothers (David and George) replaced Hicks as the operators of the grocery store at 9 Paisley opening Nichols & Sons Grocery.
 Nichols & Sons was one of the longest-lasting businesses in the properties operating there until 1939.
 Another notable change was the opening of City Laundry Company at 17 Paisley by J. Sam who lived above the laundromat.
 This marks the final time a commercial business was located on the western side of the buildings.
 By 1920 the building became completely residential.
 In 1945, when the Nichols brothers retired, the grocery store at 9 Paisley was taken over by Ivan Felcker who operated it and lived in the rear.
 By 1951, ownership of the store changed again when it was taken over by business partners Albert J. Coady and Edward G. Kendrick who opened Coady & Kendrick Grocery Store.
 Coady lived in the rear of the store and Kendrik lived at 25 Paisley.
 Coady & Kendrick Grocery would be the last grocery store within this block and closed sometime after 1970.
-Building Description 15 and 17 Paisley Street have Georgian and late-Italianate architectural styling including a side gable roof form with a medium pitched roof; tall, narrow windows and an ornate cornice between the first and second floor.
-The subject buildings in question appear to have been constructed in two distinct sections.
-The original building is addressed today as 13, 15 and 17 Paisley Street, built between 1862 and 1874.
-15 and 17 Paisley Street is a two-story, side gable building built between 1862 and 1875 using local, ashlar limestone in the foundation with a buff brick front and cut limestone eave stops.
-This is likely the original façade as this combination of masonry was indicated in the Fire Insurance Plan of 1881 (1892) seen in Figure 4.
-The front of 15 and 17 Paisley St has five projecting brick pilasters that divide the façade into four bays.
-A prominent façade feature is the wooden cornice with fretwork denticulation and five eave corbels that include a fleur-de-lis motif.
-The four front bays on the upper level have segmentally arched windows with cut limestone voussoirs and a projecting keystone.
-The stone sills of the upper windows are part of a continuous band of two courses of corbelled brick.
-On the ground floor the first bay has smooth-faced limestone, flat arch lintels over a window and a former door that has been bricked in.
-The original carriageway entrance in the second bay now has a flat arch over inset modern doors.
-The third and fourth bays have three widows with segmentally arched heads of coursed brick.
+Building Description 9 and 13 Paisley Street have late-Italianate architectural styling with a medium pitched roof and shed roof dormers added to the front and side roof slopes.
+The building addressed today as 13 Paisley Street was built between 1862 and 1874 as a continuation of 15 and 17 Paisley Street as a two-story block using an ashlar limestone foundation and buff brick walls that have since been covered with paint (Figure 6).
 The window and door heads of 13 Paisley St have a projecting drip moulding in coursed brick.
-The band course of corbelled brick continues from 15 and 17 Paisley St connecting with the stone sills of the upper windows at 13 Paisley St. The Fire Insurance Plan in Figure 4 shows the dashed line of a carriageway that originally lead through the façade to the rear of the building (Figure 7).
-All windows in the rear elevation of 15 and 17 Paisley St have flat arched lintels in smooth-faced limestone.
-The limestone walls of the rear and west side elevations 15 and 17 Paisley have been recently repointed.
-Figure 6 - Rear of building and carriage way arch.
-(Heritage Planning 2025)
+The band course of corbelled brick continues from 15 and 17 Paisley St connecting with the stone sills of the upper windows at 13 and 9 Paisley St. The upper windows on the front of 9 Paisley St are similar but shorter and wider than those on 13 Paisley St.